Tutorial: Install, Verify, and Troubleshoot OpenVPN DCO in Access Server

 Overview

-OpenVPN Data Channel Offload (DCO) improves VPN performance by moving data-channel packet processing from the user space into the Linux kernel.
+OpenVPN Data Channel Offload (DCO) improves VPN performance by moving data-channel processing from the user space into the Linux kernel.
 This reduces CPU overhead and can provide:

 Higher throughput.